ABC-Data/Basic-Calculator/README.md

 ### *Description:*

-a simple command-line calculator application in C++.
-The application allows users to perform arithmetic operations (addition, subtraction, multiplication, division, exponential and square root) on two or more numbers.

-The application is designed using object-oriented programming principles, encapsulating all functionality within a Calculator class.
-The class handles expression parsing, validation, evaluation, and history tracking, providing error handling for invalid input, incomplete expressions, division by zero, and unbalanced parentheses.
+The Basic Calculator is designed using Object-Oriented Programming (OOP) principles allowing users to input arithmetic expressions with multiple operators (+, -, \*, /, ^, sqrt) and parentheses, and it outputs the correct result while maintaining a history of previous calculations.

+#### *The application is designed using object-oriented programming(OOP) principles:*

+**Encapsulation** is achieved by organizing related data and behaviour into separate classes, restricting direct access to internal data.
+For example, the Calculator class handles the workflow by combining parsing, evaluation, and history management.
+Internally, it holds instances of Tokenizer, Evaluator, and History privately.
+Users interact only through the calculate() method, which hides internal complexity.
+History stores previous calculations in a private records vector and exposes controlled methods add(), print(), and clear().
+Evaluator \& Tokenizer keeps internal computation and tokenization details private, users do not access stacks or parsing logic directly.

+**Inheritance** is demonstrated in the Operation hierarchy, the base abstract class Operation defines the interface apply(double lhs, double rhs) and symbol().
+Derived classes implement specific operations like AddOperation, SubtractOperation, MultiplyOperation, DivideOperation, PowerOperation, and SqrtOperation.

+**Polymorphism** is applied through virtual functions in the Operation class, where Evaluator stores a collection of operations using std::unique\_ptr<Operation>.
+When evaluating an expression, Evaluator calls apply() on an Operation pointer.
+The actual derived class implementation executes depending on the operation type (AddOperation, SqrtOperation, etc.).

+**Abstraction** is shown by hiding complex implementation details behind the History, Tokenizer \& Evaluator class.
+Where the Calculator class only exposes simple functions that integrates all components, not showing the stack-based evaluation or operator precedence logic.

 ### *Test command in Linux shell:*

 g++ Main.cpp Calculator.cpp History.cpp Tokenizer.cpp Evaluator.cpp -o calc
 ./calc